We have many buildings and areas in the City of Boroondara that are heritage protected.

 - changes to existing gradings.

-You can also find out whether your property is in an existing Heritage Overlay and download the relevant heritage citation on the Boroondara Heritage Property Database.
+You can also find out whether your property is in an existing Heritage Overlay and download the relevant heritage citation on the Boroondara Heritage Property Database-external site.

 Each property in a Heritage Overlay has a grading based on how it contributes to the heritage of its precinct.
 The heritage grading affects how we assess Planning Permits.